KeplerC/fogros2-ls/README.md

 [x] make topic_creator a separate thread that handles all pubsub [x] one ROS node for all topics
-[] remove a topic by removing the future of the polling topic [] stoppable ROS future (connect as a publisher, but doesn't publish/susbcribe to the actual topic); needs to request to actually start and stop
+[] remove a topic by removing the future of the polling topic [x] stoppable ROS future (connect as a publisher, but doesn't publish/susbcribe to the actual topic); needs to request to actually start and stop
-[] internal multicast
+[x] internal multicast
+[] create one ROS subscriber thread per topic

 controller (separate repo)
 [] Put topic scanning as a separate program to replace `automatic.toml`